China Internet Museum

 The participants of this webmasters conference included not only the webmasters, but also senior personnel from the government, industry organizations, and the Internet field.
 The level of the participants showed the significance of this conference.
 The main initiator of the China Webmasters Conference was Cai Wensheng, who was the founder of 265 .
 From 2005 to 2007, he held three Webmasters Conferences in a row.

 More than a hundred webmasters participated in the first webmasters conference.
 Almost all of their websites ranked among the top 2000 according to the Alexa Global Ranking.
-A webmaster participating in the conference said proudly standing on sightseeing cruise, "if this ship sank, the Chinese Internet industry would b e paralyzed."
+A webmaster participating in the conference said proudly standing on sightseeing cruise, "if this ship sank, the Chinese Internet industry would become paralyzed."
 It was a joke, but also true.
 The sum of the visitor volume of all Chinese personal website webmasters at the time could account for more than one third of the visitor volume of the entire Chinese Internet.
 Because of this, personal website webmasters became a business force impossible to be overlooked at the time.

 Jul.20On July 20, Kaifu Lee Officially Became the President of Google China